What Is A Carbon Footprint?

 We share responsibility for the things we use.

 In truth, calculating an individual’s – or organisation’s – carbon footprint is not a precise science, and there are many variables to consider.
 The important thing to remember here is that the bigger your carbon footprint, the greater your responsibility to take action.
-And that the overall objective must be to decrease the total amount of emissions annually until you reach net-zero – and ultimately become climate positive (aka carbon negative)!
+And that the overall objective must be to decrease the total amount of emissions annually until you are no longer producing emissions.

 The good news is that you don’t have to be a scientist or maths wizard to work out these technical calculations; there are a host of greenhouse gas/carbon footprint calculators available to do the heavy lifting for you.